Features

 grad_fn = eqx.filter_grad(loss_fn)

-gradients = grad_fn(telescope, sources, target_image)
+gradients = grad_fn(telescope, camera, sources, target_image)

 Multi-Stage Optical Systems